Facebook pixel Student Discipline | Community Standards | Pepperdine University Skip to main content

 Alcohol and Drug Assessment

 Please contact the Pepperdine Counseling Center at 310.506.4210 to schedule an appointment if sanctioned with an alcohol or drug assessment.
-The Pepperdine Counseling Center is located in the Tyler Campus Center 270.
+The Pepperdine Counseling Center is located at the Student Assistance Center 24255 Pacific Coast Highway Malibu, CA 90263.

 Drug Testing